10 Top Money and Investing Apps for 2017

 Free download: Fees-minimum $1/month, or 0.25%/year of managed assets.

+This ingenious money app builds wealth as you go through your day.
 Acorns makes investing easy by helping you find money (read: the spare change left over from your daily purchases).
 This money—no matter how little—is invested in your portfolio.
-The idea behind this app is that small steps make a huge difference in terms of your finances.
+The idea behind this money app is that small steps make a huge difference in terms of your finances.
 This is a logical way to get started investing-and you won’t even miss the money.

 Taking your money out is just as easy as putting it in; Acorns allows you to withdraw any time with no penalties.
 In order to provide this service, Acorns charges a small amount of money monthly for investors with less than $5,000.
 Once your portfolio reaches $5,000, you are switched to a flat rate of 0.25% yearly.